Russia frees two pro-Kiev Crimea Tatar leaders from jail: lawyer

 MOSCOW (Reuters) - Russia has released from jail two prominent Crimean Tatar activists opposed to Moscow’s annexation of Ukraine’s Crimea region, their lawyer said on Wednesday.

-A Crimean Tatar leader told Reuters the two, Ilmi Umerov and Ahtem Chiygoz, had landed in Turkey and from there would make their way to the Ukrainian capital.
+Nariman Dzhelyalov, a Crimean Tatar leader, told Reuters the two, Ilmi Umerov and Ahtem Chiygoz, had landed in Turkey and from there would make their way to the Ukrainian capital.

 Ukrainian President Petro Poroshenko, in a Twitter post, thanked Turkish President Tayyip Erdogan for his role in helping free the pair.

+There was no immediate confirmation of their release from the Russian authorities.

+“What everyone had been waiting for so long, has happened,” a defence lawyer for the Crimean Tatars, Nikolai Polozov, wrote on his Facebook pace.
+“Two more hostages, two Ukrainian political prisoners have gained their freedom.”

-Reporting by Jack Stubbs and Anton Zverev; Writing by Dmitry Solovyov; Editing by Christian Lowe
+Reporting by Jack Stubbs and Anton Zverev; Writing by Dmitry Solovyov and Christian Lowe; Editing by Christian Lowe